WAIKATO SECONDARY SCHOOLS | DIVISION 2 | RULES

 • Where teams have the same number of points, placings will be decided on net run rate.
 The points table will be available on the HCA website and CricHQ throughout the competition.

-• When scores are tied in the finals, the winner shall be determined by the following:
+• When scores are tied in the semi-finals and final, the winner shall be determined by the following:

 - The team scoring more runs per wicket lost will advance.

 - Where runs-per-wicket are equal, the team scoring its runs at a faster rate per over batted will advance.

 - If the teams are still equal, then whoever was placed higher in the round-robin will advance.

 • If the semi-finals are abandoned without achieving the 10-over minimum to constitute a match (or not played), the team placed higher in the round-robin will advance.

 • In the final, if the match is abandoned with no result (or not played), the team placed higher in the round-robin will be declared the winner.